Faculty Appointments & Review — Five-Year Peer Review of Tenured Faculty

 Processes for Five-year Peer Review

-Review committee for a Standard Five-year Peer Review
+Review committee for a Five-year Peer Review

 The DEO, in consultation with the faculty member under review, appoints the committee and a committee chair.
 The review is performed by a committee of at least two tenured faculty members in CLAS at or above the rank of the individual under review, at least one of whom is at the rank of professor.
 The committee may include all departmental faculty at or above rank.
 The DEO and collegiate or university administrators may not serve as members of the review committee.